verge-io/docs/docs/implementation-guide/network-design.md

 ### External Networks

-External Networks connect outside infrastructure to a VergeIO system.
+External Networks connect outside infrastructure to a VeregOS system.
 External networks can consist of handoffs from an ISP, or Uplink(s) into an existing network infrastructure.

 #### Requirements